omgnetwork/omgnetwork.github.io/docs/api-reference-introduction.md

 This is a guide to working with the OMG Network REST APIs.

-The OmiseGO API documentation describes how you can explore and interact with the OmiseGO APIs.
+The OMG Network API documentation describes how you can explore and interact with the OMG Network APIs.
 This documentation should help you become familiar with the available resources and how to consume them with HTTP requests.

 ## Authentication
-OmiseGO APIs are completely open.
+OMG Network APIs are completely open.
 No authentication is required to query and get data

 ## Documentation